PolyhedraZK/Expander/readme.md

 ## Developer helper

-We understand the product is currently under developing and not so user friendly, we encourage developers to join our telegram chat group for Q&A: https://t.me/+XEdEEknIdaI0YjEx
+We understand that the product is currently in development and may not be very user-friendly yet.
+We encourage developers to join our Telegram chat group for Q&A: https://t.me/+XEdEEknIdaI0YjEx

-We also encourage people to look at the circuit compiler: https://github.com/PolyhedraZK/ExpanderCompilerCollection
+Additionally, please take a look at our circuit compiler: https://github.com/PolyhedraZK/ExpanderCompilerCollection

-The compiler should be your entry point to use our prover, this repo is only the core executor not the developer frontend.
-Our product pipeline works as follows:
+This compiler is your entry point for using our prover; the repository you have is primarily the core executor, not the developer frontend.
+Our product pipeline is as follows:

 `Your circuit code -> Expander Compiler -> circuit.txt & witness.txt -> Expander-rs -> proof `

-Note: the witness generation process is not optimal, we are pushing forward to have a better way of witness generation.
+Please note that the witness generation process is not yet optimal, and we are actively working on improving it.

 ## Environment Setup